tupol/spark-utils/docs/generic-data-sink.md

 partitioning parameters like columns.

 The framework is composed of two classes:
-- `GenericDataSink`, which is created based on a `GenericSinkConfiguration` class and provides one main function:
+- `GenericDataSink`, which is created based on a `GenericSinkConfiguration` class and provides two main functions:
     ```scala
+    def writer(data: DataFrame): Try[DataFrameWriter[Row]]
     def write(data: DataFrame): Try[DataFrame]
     ```
 - `GenericSinkConfiguration`: the necessary configuration parameters